History of Yunnan: Pingnan Sultanate

 Waves of conflict between the Muslim Hui people in Yunnan and the Qing government escalated into an all out rebellion in 1856.
 The rebels in western Yunnan under the leadership of Du Wenxiu became the major military and political center of opposition to the Qing government.
 They turned their fury on the local mandarins and ended up challenging the central government in Beijing.
 The rebellion successfully captured the city of Dali, which became the base for the rebels' operations, and they declared themselves a separate political entity from China.
 The rebels identified their nation as Pingnan Guo (平南国 (Pacified Southern Kingdom)) and Du Wenxiu was styled Qa´id Jami al-Muslimin ('Leader of the Community of Muslims'), but is usually referred to in foreign sources as Sultan, and ruled 1856 – 26 December 1872.
 The sultanate reached the high-water mark of their power and glory in 1860.

 The Sultanate's power declined after 1868.
 The Chinese Imperial Government had succeeded in reinvigorating itself.
 By 1871, it was directing a campaign for the annihilation of the obdurate Hui Muslims of Yunnan.
 Though largely forgotten, the bloody rebellion caused the deaths of up to a million people in Yunnan.
 Many adherents to the Yunnanese Muslim cause were persecuted by the imperial Manchus.
 Wholesale massacres of Yunnanese Muslims followed.

 For a period of perhaps ten to fifteen years following the collapse of the Panthay Rebellion, the province's Hui minority was widely discriminated against by the victorious Qing, especially in the western frontier districts contiguous with Burma.
 During these years the refugee Hui settled across the frontier within Burma gradually established themselves in their traditional callings – as merchants, caravaneers, miners, restaurateurs and (for those who chose or were forced to live beyond the law) as smugglers and mercenaries and became known in Burma as the Panthay.

 Republican China

 THE GATE OF CHOU-CHOU All of the first and second class cities in Yunnan are surrounded by high walls, and are entered through four or more picturesque gates.

-Following the collapse of the Qing dynasty in 1911, Yunnan came under the control of local warlords, who had more than the usual degree of autonomy due to Yunnan's remoteness.
+Following the collapse of the Qing Dynasty in 1911, Yunnan came under the control of local warlords, who had more than the usual degree of autonomy due to Yunnan's remoteness.
 They financed their regime through opium harvesting and traffic.

+Cai E is regarded as the founder of the Yunnan clique when at the request of Liang Qichao in 1915, he declared Yunnan's opposition to Yuan Shikai's monarchy.
+Cai died from natural causes shortly after the successful National Protection War.
+His chief lieutenant, Tang Jiyao, took over Yunnan and demanded that the National Assembly be restored.
+When this was accomplished, Yunnan officially reunified with the national government but kept its provincial army separate due to the Beiyang Army's grip in Beijing politics.
+In 1927, Long Yun seized control of the clique; Tang died shortly after.
+Long then re-aligned Yunnan under the Nationalist government in Nanjing but stringently guarded the province's autonomy.